jbowman86/Surfs_up/README.md

 ## Results

+The code for analysing the temperature of Oahu, Hawaii for the months of June and December can be found via the follwing link:

+INSERT LINK TO PYTHON CODE FILE

-The summary statistics for Oahu, Hawaii during the months of June and December are presented below:
+The summary statistics for Oahu, Hawaii during June and December are presented below:

 June Statistics for Temperature – LINK TO IMAGE OF JUNE RESULTS